TJ Friedl Preview, Player Props: Reds vs. Giants

 TJ Friedl At The Plate

-- Among qualifying hitters in MLB, he ranks 33rd in batting average, 51st in on-base percentage, and 77th in slugging.
+- Among qualifying batters in MLB action, he ranks 41st in batting average, 61st in on-base percentage, and 82nd in slugging.

-- Friedl has picked up a hit in 69 of 109 games this season, with multiple hits 33 times.
+- Friedl has picked up a hit in 69 of 110 games this year, with multiple hits 33 times.

-- In 31 games this year (28.4%), Friedl has picked up an RBI, and in 10 of those games (9.2%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- In 28.2% of his games this season, Friedl has had at least one RBI.
+He's picked up more than one in 9.1% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.